-Seamus took me under his wing and out on snorkeling trip before we watched the English cricket team doing a little practice run for an up-coming test.
+Seamus (left) took me under his wing and out on snorkeling trip before we watched the English cricket team doing a little practice run for an up-coming test.
 He was also the guy who put me in touch with…

 Wayne, St Kitts

 Wayne was the guy who looked after me in St. Kitts.
 He saved me from my naff (but expensive) accommodation, let me kip at his place AND sorted me out on the Vagrant to Antigua… the coolest and friendliest guy I met in The Caribbean, he’s responsible for St. Kitts being my favourite Caribbean island.